 - 2.1 The minimum width and depth of a console must be at least that of the gaming machine fitted to the console, keeping in mind the additional width provisions to allow unobstructed door opening of gaming machines. - 2.2 When designing carousels, benches, etc., the dimensions specified in section 2.1 may be allocated for each machine. - 2.3 Individual consoles should have 2 side walls, a rear wall, a front wall and a top and floor.

 The rear and side walls should all be load bearing.
 There may be special circumstances where console tops and front walls can be shared.
-See Section 5 - Console Configurations. - 2.4 The top of consoles may be cut in accordance with the latest version of the Universal Template.
-This is so gaming machines from any manufacturer on the role of recognised manufacturers can be secured to the top of any console.
-The console should be capable of accepting another manufacturer's gaming machine after having a machine previously installed.
-The template is available as a separate document on the OLGR web pages. - 2.5 The cut outs in the console top may be covered in order to prevent access to the inside of the console prior to installation.
+See Section 5 Console Configurations. - 2.4 The top of the consoles must be cut in accordance with the gaming machine manufacturer's instructions. - 2.5 The cut outs in the console top may be covered in order to prevent access to the inside of the console prior to installation.
 Ideally, the cut-outs should be made before lamination takes place. - 2.6 Consoles should be constructed to enable secure fastening to adjacent consoles.
 In addition, holes for the passage of fibre optic cables to adjacent consoles should be provided and in accordance with Figure 1 in section 7. - 2.7 Note that the centre of gravity of an EGM is usually towards the front.
-As a safety consideration, ensure that any overhang at the front of a console is not excessive. - 2.8 Consoles should have a door at the front to allow access to a cash box securely located inside. - 2.9 The console door should be at least 250mm in height. - 2.10 A horizontally hinged console door should be the full width of the console, with the hinge located at the bottom of the door. - 2.11 The console door should be at least 0.13 m^2 in area. - 2.12 The entire internal area of the console should be easily accessible via the console door opening for the purpose of installation and maintenance of cabling and mains power. - 2.13 Consoles that are vertically hinged should have an 80mm x 50mm area (minimum), located on the opposite side of the hinge, to provide for the mounting of door sensors from any manufacturer on the role of recognised manufacturers.
+As a safety consideration, ensure that any overhang at the front of a console is not excessive. - 2.8 Consoles should have a door at the front to allow access to a cash box securely located inside. - 2.9 The console door should be at least 250mm in height. - 2.10 A horizontally hinged console door should be the full width of the console, with the hinge located at the bottom of the door. - 2.11 The console door should be at least 0.13 m2 in area. - 2.12 The entire internal area of the console should be easily accessible via the console door opening for the purpose of installation and maintenance of cabling and mains power. - 2.13 Consoles that are vertically hinged should have an 80mm x 50mm area (minimum), located on the opposite side of the hinge, to provide for the mounting of door sensors from any manufacturer on the role of recognised manufacturers.
 Such door sensors should be mounted within the console on the opposite side to the hinge so that the cash box will be unobstructed.